Please use a recent version of Google Chrome, Mozilla Firefox, Safari or Microsoft Edge to get the most out of the experience.Find a modern browser

 The TSD is intended to be a useful guide for a small-scale or large-scale e-bus implementation.
 First, the report gives a schematic and ordered view about the necessary steps and the main issues to consider.
 Also it goes into detail about each step and different aspects.
 Finally, it can help the preparation of tender specifications of buses in order to take all the different aspects into consideration.
 To conclude, it can provide stakeholders with the confidence to immerse themselves into the new world of electric mobility.

-The Bus Tender Structure 3.1 report and the Annex IV Calculation Tool are available on MyLibrary (members only).
+The Bus Tender Structure 3.1 report and the Annex IV Calculation Tool are available on MyLibrary in English and Spanish (members only).

-Non-UITP members who are interested in the report, please firstname.lastname@example.org.
+Non-UITP members who are interested in the report, please contact firstname.lastname@example.org.

 UITP organises an online course on electric buses from 8 to 26 June (divided over seven sessions).
 More info here!